contentflydapp/nftpojc/README.md

 # Active Branch

-Currently, **develop** is the Git branch under active development.
+Currently, **soulbound** is the Git branch under active development.
 It is used for local development.
 **main** is the branch for deployment to IC network.

 # Getting Started